liz-bowen.com // email@example.com

 Publications & Presentations

 “Rebecca Sanchez’s Deafening Modernism: Doing Disability Studies Beyond—But Not Against—Identity”; The Journal of Literary and Cultural Disability Studies, November 2017.

-“Women, Dog Love, and Abjection Between Species in Alice Notley’s Culture of One”; paper presented at Modern and Contemporary Studies Summer Institute, Pennsylvania State University, June 2017.
+“’They Open Their Mouths to Word Me’: Dog Love and Abjection in Alice Notley’s Culture of One”; paper presented at Modern and Contemporary Studies Summer Institute, Pennsylvania State University, June 2017.

 “Spectacles of Dependency: Human-Animal Enfreakment in the Artwork of Sunaura Taylor”; paper presented at Living with Animals conference, Eastern Kentucky University, March 2017.